mpound/feedback-sofia/README.md

 # feedback-sofia
-This repository is for maintaining the website associated with the FEEDBACK SOFIA Legacy Project.
+This repository is for maintaining the US website associated with the FEEDBACK SOFIA Legacy Project at University of Maryland. feedback.astro.umd.edu